allejo/Intro-To-Web/_lessons/chapter-01/lesson-1-the-basics-of-a-website.md

 Every website is made up of 3 fundamental technologies: HTML, CSS, and Javascript.
 There are plenty of websites built with languages such as C#, PHP, Python, or Ruby but those languages simply generate the HTML of a specific page.

-Taking a look at Facebook as an example, it is written in PHP generates HTML.
+Taking a look at Facebook as an example, it is written in PHP, which generates HTML.
 Why would you want to generate HTML?
-A website such as Facebook has nothing but user submitted content such as statues, comments, photos, notes, etc. There is no way you can manually create timelines and unique newsfeeds for *every. single. user*.
+A website such as Facebook has nothing but user submitted content such as statues, comments, photos, notes, etc. You need a way to automatically create timelines and unique newsfeeds for *every. single. user*.

-There are code samples of how a language looks like but don't worry about understanding it, we'll get to a detailed explaining in the coming chapters.
+There are code samples of how a language looks like but don't worry about understanding it, we'll get to a detailed explanation in the coming chapters.

 ## HTML - The structure